Info and Relationships (structure pages and content)

 Example - Static text field

-You can use any HTML structural elements in the static text field element.
+You can use all HTML structural elements in the "Static text field" element.

-To use these elements, select the "HTML" option on the "Options" tab.
+To do this, select the "HTML" option on the "Options" tab.

 Select (Title).

-In the "Title" input field, you can now enter text with the HTML structural elements you want to use.
+You can now enter text with the desired HTML structural elements in the "Title" input field.

 The text is displayed accordingly on the portal or application page.